 Causes of a sore throat

-Around 90% of sore throats are caused by viral infections such as the common cold or flu.
+About 90% of sore throats are caused by viral infections, eg, the common cold, flu or COVID.
 Viral sore throats usually get better by themselves within a week.
-Antibiotics do not fix viral sore throats.
+Antibiotics don't fix viral sore throats.

 Other conditions that can cause a sore throat include:

 Māori tamariki and Pasifika children are most at risk of developing rheumatic fever and should see a doctor or nurse if they show ANY sign of sore throat.

 (Te Whatu Ora – Te Tai Tokerau/Northland, NZ, 2013)

 When to get help if you are at higher risk of rheumatic fever

 For people at higher risk of rheumatic fever, it is very important that a sore throat is always checked early by a nurse or GP.
 This is because untreated strep throat can cause rheumatic fever and heart damage for life.